 Obsessive-compulsive Disorder (OCD) Mental disorder in which recurrent thoughts, impulses, or images cause inappropriate anxiety and distress followed by acts that the sufferer feels compelled to perform to alleviate this anxiety.
-Criteria for mood disorder diagnoses can be found in the DSMIV.
+Criteria for obsessive compulsive and related disorder diagnoses can be found in the DSM-5.